Edb83/penny-for-your-thoughts/README.md

   _When expanding the Gallery nav-item in the navbar while in landscape mode on a mobile device, not all list items are visible and cannot be clicked_

-  - Resolved by using a suggestion found on [Github: Issues](https://github.com/twbs/bootstrap/issues/23374) and adding a media query for smaller displays which sets `overflow-y: scroll` and `height: 115px` to ensure the list items are visible on all displays
+  - Resolved by using a suggestion found on [Github: Cannot scroll down a collapsed navbar on mobile devices](https://github.com/twbs/bootstrap/issues/23374) and adding a media query for smaller displays which sets `overflow-y: scroll` and `height: 115px` to ensure the list items are visible on all displays

 - **Intro gallery circular images on right margin cause overflow when hvr-grow effect is appled**